brnorris03/Orio/README.md

 For users who want to quickly install Orio to the standard locations of third-party Python modules (requiring superuser privileges in a Unix system), simply append the `--user` option to the pip install line.
-Note that some modules may require certain packages (e.g., Mlsearch requires `pandas`), so it's recommended that you use [Conda](http://docs.conda.io) or a similar Python environment manager.
+Note that some modules may require certain packages (e.g., Mlsearch requires `pandas`), so we recommend that you use [Conda](http://docs.conda.io) or a similar Python environment manager.

 To test whether Orio has been properly installed in your system, try to execute `orcc` command as given below as an